-The contingent shallow gas resources in the Suffield area of Alberta are attributed to development drilling.
-The development is expected to be phased and consists of drilling vertical commingled wells.
+The contingent shallow gas resources in the Suffield area are attributed to development drilling and recompletes.
+The development is expected to be phased and consists of drilling vertical commingled wells and recompleting bypass pay.
 IPC's gas production in the Suffield area is established and therefore infrastructure investment is expected to be minimal and commercial well recovery can be demonstrated.
 Sanction of these developments is sensitive to natural gas pricing.
+Project development timing for the highest ranked targets will potentially be within the next two to five years, with the remainder within the next ten years.